 Paragraph 79 of the 2018 National Planning Policy Framework covered what was needed to gain planning approval for the type of property that could be described as a Grand Design house.
 The guidance was replaced in 2021.

-Paragraph 55 of the 2012 National Planning Policy Framework, introduced in 2012 and superseded in 2018, set out the circumstances under which a new residential development could be erected in an isolated area.
+Paragraph 55 of the 2012 National Planning Policy Framework, introduced in 2012 and superseded in 2018, set out the circumstances under which a new residential development could be constructed in an isolated area.

 Under the NPPF framework, it is the responsibility of your local authority to consider applications using Paragraph 80 as a framework for decision-making.
 You need to make sure that your proposal is compatible with their interpretation of the framework.

-It is true that some authorities deal with more Paragraph 80 applications than others.
-Those authorities with less experience may be more hesitant to approve isolated new houses because they’re simply unfamiliar with the process.
+It is a fact that some authorities deal with more Paragraph 80 applications than others.
+By contrast, offices with less experience may be more hesitant to approve isolated new houses simply because they are unfamiliar with the process.